SLC.gov

 More Info

-The City will work with the Utah League of Cities and Towns (ULCT) on best practices for policies and enforcement actions.
-Such best practices and policies will allow cities across the State to take a consistent approach to these issues.
+The City initiated discussion with the Utah League of Cities and Towns (ULCT) on best practices for policies and enforcement actions to be shared with municipal governments.

 Expand Rapid Intervention Team